dgsmith7/dgs-io/README.md

 project manager:
 arbitrum main net project
-Base url image. (select a generation button)
-Make a custom contract for each project???!!!
+Base url image. (select image from a generation button / impromptu screen shot) Make a custom contract for each project???!!!
 Manually.
 What happens if js contract name stay but name in contract code changes?

 https://docs.arbitrum.io/getting-started-users